DoctorLeQuack1/ReadMeGenerator/README.md

-# READMEFileGenerator
+# ReadMeFileGenerator

 ## Description
 <u>What is the proyect motivation?</u>
-To make documentation easier for developers by ensuring consistency and reduging the time spent writing README files manually.
+To make documentation easier for developers by ensuring consistency and reducing the time spent writing README files manually.

 <u>Why did you build this project?</u>
 To automate the creation of README files and ensure that each project has structured documentation without manual effort.